-Performance Measu Performance Measure Indicator Trend Explaining the Data 2022 Overall, there was strong agreement from respondents through a 1.32 recent consultation that they like living in Carmarthenshire.
-Whilst many factors will have contributed to these sentiments, it should I like living in be noted that some of the main factors which make a good place Carmarthenshire - are closely aligned to the work of the Council.
-Most notably: Residents ■ Good schools, Consultation Good leisure facilities, Pleasant surroundings, Good accessibility, Low crime rates.
-I feel that I can live 2022 Respondents largely agreed that they are able to live the life they the life I want to 2022 want to live without the fear of judgment or prejudice.
-However, live without the 0.71 agreement to this statement was lower amongst members of the fear of judgment LGBTQ+ community and respondents who have disabilities.
-This is or prejudice - a luxury which is not afforded to everyone across the world, Residents therefore, it is testament to the nature of Carmarthenshire as a Consultation place and its people that overall residents feel that they can be themselves.
-This is an integral part of feeling a sense of belonging and is one of the main contributors to overall happiness.
+Performance Measure Indicator Trend Explaining the Data 2022 2023 Overall, there was strong agreement from respondents through a recent consultation that they like living in I like living in Carmarthenshire - Residents Consultation 1.32 TBC Carmarthenshire.
+Whilst many factors will have contributed to these sentiments, it should be noted that some of the main factors which make a good place are closely aligned to the work of the Council.
+Most notably: Good schools, Good leisure facilities, Pleasant surroundings, Good accessibility, Low crime rates.
+I feel that I can live 2022 2023 Respondents largely agreed that they are able to live the life the life I want to they want to live without the fear of judgment or prejudice.

+live without the out the 0.71 TBC However, agreement to this statement was lower among fear of judgment members of the LGBTQ+ community and respondents who have disabilities.
+This is a luxury which is not afforded to Residents idents everyone across the world, therefore, it is testamen Consultation nature of Carmarthenshire as a place and its people overall residents feel that they can be themselves.
+Th integral part of feeling a sense of belonging and is one of main contributors to overall happiness.
 Happier people live happier lives which in turn allows them to make positive contributions to their communities.

-I feel safe in my community - 2022 A positive score to this statement indicates that the majority of residents who responded to the consultation feel safe in their Residents 0.78 communities.
-The most recent National Survey for Wales results Consultation for Carmarthenshire suggests that we are slightly above the Welsh average for this measure and rank 11th lowest in Wales overall.
+I feel safe in my 2022 2023 A positive score to this statement indicates that the majority community - 0.78 ТВС of residents who responded to the consultation feel safe in Residents their communities.
+The most recent National Survey for Wales Consultation results for Carmarthenshire suggests that we are slightly above the Welsh average for this measure and rank 11th lowest in Wales overall.

-- I Targeted intervention delivery on Food Business was revised during the course of the year on the basis of known identified risks from newly registered businesses.
+- Targeted Intervention delivery on Food Business was revised during the course of the year on the basis of known identified risks from newly registered businesses.
 This meant that of the 879 Food Business establishments liable for a programmed inspection as per the Food Standards Agency (FSA) Recovery Plan during 2022/23 (PPN/002), 553 were actually inspected, this equates to 61% compared to 100% of the 407 establishements inspected the previous year.
 This deviation in approach was acknowledged by the Food Standards Agency and is also a component of their recovery plan, post COVID.
 Premises programmed for, but did not receive an intervention during 22/23, will default into the 23/24 risk based inspection programme.
-All premises due for inspection have been deemed broadly compliant by virtue of their current Food Hygiene Rating and having been subject to an Official Control Visit in previous years. - 99% (2,128/2,148) of food establishments in Carmarthenshire meet food hygiene standards (РАМ/023). - 100% (211/211) of Trading Standards high risk businesses in Carmarthenshire that were liable to a programmed inspection, were inspected during 2022/23. - Unfortunately, we were unable to complete two Animal Health high risk programmed inspections by 31st March 2023, giving a result of 99% (162/164) both inspections were completed in April 2023.
+All premises due for inspection have been deemed broadly compliant by virtue of their current Food Hygiene Rating and having been subject to an Official Control Visit in previous years. - 99% (2,128/2,148) of food establishments in Carmarthenshire meet food hygiene standards (PAM/023). - 100% (211/211) of Trading Standards high risk businesses in Carmarthenshire that were liable to a programmed inspection, were inspected during 2022/23. - Unfortunately, we were unable to complete two Animal Health high risk programmed inspections by 31st March 2023, giving a result of 99% (162/164) both inspections were completed in April 2023.